jwickowski/codepruner.com/src/codepruner.com/content/english/post/dotnet/how-to-run-blazor-wasm-app-in-container.md

 type: "epic"
 ---

-In one of my project I decided to use Blazor WebAssembly and I wanted to run it in docker, but it did't work woth default confgiuration.
+In one of my project I decided to use Blazor WebAssembly and I wanted to run it in docker, but it did't work with default confgiuration.
 So I wlil describe you what is wrong with default configurationa and what you need to change to be able to run Blazor WebAssembly app with docker.

 # What is wrong with default config
 When I created new Blazor WebAssembly project, I have selected I want to run it with docker.
 It generated me a file.
 Here you can see it: